NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 190 > 200
 - Grabbable Moves: 5A(A), 5AA(A), 2A, 8A, 8A(A), 8AA(A), JA
+- 5B
-- 5B hitbox appears for 1 more frame; two frames more blockstun
+  - Hitbox appears for 1 more frame
+  - Two frames more blockstun
 - 5BB(A) removed stagger and add chip
 - 5BBA(A) add stagger and chip
+- 5BBAA(A)
+  - Is 2B(A)
-- 5BBAA(A) is 2B(A); can hold 6 at startup to do 6A
+  - Can hold 6 at startup to do 6A
+- 6B
+  - Given stagger
-- 6B given stagger, made weak on block from strong; ends 5 frames sooner; more lift
+  - Made weak on block from strong
+  - Ends 5 frames sooner
+  - More lift
+- 6B(B)
+  - Changes to 8B(B)
-- 6B(B) changes to 8B(B); 3 grabbable frames on the startup; made strong
+  - 3 grabbable frames on the startup
+  - Made strong
+- 4B
-- 4B guard frames extended from 1-18 to -22, ends earlier, more lift, grabbable; 7 frames less blockstun
+  - Guard frames extended from 1-18 to -22
+  - Ends earlier
+  - More lift
+  - Grabbable
+  - 7 frames less blockstun
+- 2B(A)
+  - Replaced with 2A
-- 2B(A) replaced with 2A; follow ups adjusted to be in line with raw 2A
+  - Follow ups adjusted to be in line with raw 2A
 - 2BB(A) increased in damage by 7
+- 8B(B)
+  - Replaced by Act4A
-- 8B(B) replaced by Act4A; has three grabbable frames at the startup; made strong
+  - Has three grabbable frames at the startup
+  - Made strong
 - RB ends about 12 frames sooner
+- JB
-- JB does 10 damage (from 16) and 10 block damage (from 16) but has the same guard stun; hitbox removed from head and butt; less lift
+  - Does 10 damage (from 16) and 10 block damage (from 16) but has the same guard stun
+  - Hitbox removed from head and butt
+  - Less lift
+- J2B
-- J2B added with as a glide that can be cancelled early with Y which has A and B follow ups and always faces the opponent
+  - Added as a glide that can be cancelled early with Y
+  - Has A and B follow ups
+  - Always faces the opponent
 - 5A8 does 8A
 - 5AAX is a new string
+- 6A
+  - Is an untechable bounce
-- 6A is an untechable bounce; does 7 more damage
+  - Does 7 more damage
 - 4A window improved
+- Act4A
+  - Is unblockable
-- Act4A is unblockable, can't be subbed or teched; made strong
+  - Can't be subbed or teched
+  - Made strong
+- 2A
+  - In combo ends sooner
-- 2A in combo ends sooner; transitions to A follow ups slower (same as raw 2A)
+  - Transitions to A follow ups slower (same as raw 2A)
 - 8AAX is a new string
 - JAX is a new string
+- RA
-- RA hitbox duration increased by 1 frame, last three active frames are untechable, move is no longer immune to highs as she stands up
+  - Hitbox duration increased by 1 frame
+  - Last three active frames are untechable
+  - Move is no longer immune to highs as she stands up
+- 5X
-- 5X starts moving three frames sooner; drains all meter on miss or hit from Temari
+  - Starts moving three frames sooner
+  - Drains all meter on miss or hit from Temari
+- GRKnJ
-- GRKnJ hitbox duration increased by one frame, travel time is one frame longer
+  - Hitbox duration increased by one frame
+  - Travel time is one frame longer
 - New glide animation

 ### Kankuro